dapi-co/dapi-java/README.md

 }
 ```

 3. Or, you can use it inside your endpoint.
-Our code will basically update the request to added your app's `appSecret`
+Our code will basically update the request to add your app's `appSecret`
    to it, and forward the request to Dapi, then return the result.

 ```java